EleutherAI/gpt-neox/README.md

 TO DO: Make a table showing the datasets currently avaliable for download.
 List the name, size on disk (compressed), actual size, and number of tokens.

 ### Training

+If you are already familiar with training models using DeepSpeed, you can use the exact same API to train our models.

 ## Features